tududes/btt-subnet-dca/README.md

 - `--wallet`: The name of your wallet
 - `--hotkey`: The name of the hotkey to use
 - `--slippage`: Target slippage in TAO (e.g., 0.0001).
 Lower values mean smaller trade sizes
-- `--budget`: Maximum TAO budget to use for trading operations
+- `--budget`: Maximum TAO budget to use for trading operations (use 0 to use full available balance/stake)

 #### 🔧 Optional Arguments:
 - `--min-price-diff`: Minimum price difference from EMA to operate (e.g., 0.05 for 5% from EMA)
 - `--one-way-mode`: Restrict operations to only staking or only unstaking.
 Options: stake, unstake (default: both)
 - `--test`: Run in test mode without making actual transactions (recommended for first run)
+- `--rotate-all-wallets`: Enable wallet rotation mode (cycles through all available wallets)

 ## 📋 Examples